lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 your Home Assistant instance with a valid certificate on your tailnet or internet.

-When not set, this option is disabled by default.
+This option is disabled by default.

 Tailscale can provide a TLS certificate for your Home Assistant instance within your tailnet domain.